Constraining Light Scalar Field with Torsion-Balance Gravity Experiments

 The rest of this paper is organized as follows.
-In Sec.\ref{sec2}, we review the theory of dilaton scaler field dark matter and the theory leads to a scaler fifth force.
-In Sec.\ref{sec3}, we firstly present a dark-matter search in the $G$-measurement experiments, and investigate possible DM signal in the HUST-18 experiment.
-Then, the HUST-20 experiment, an experiment testing the gravitational inverse-square law, is combined to set the constraints on the DM coupling parameters.
+In Sec.\ref{sec2}, we review the theory of dilaton scalar field and the theory leads to a scalar Yukawa interaction.
+Then, {the influences of scalar fields} on the $G$-measurement, ISL test, and equivalence principle test gravity experiments are discussed in sub-Sec.\ref{sec23}, \ref{sec21} and \ref{sec22}, respectively.
+In Sec.\ref{sec3}, we present the experimental constraints on {scalar coupling parameter spaces} by reanalyzing the results of the HUST-18 $G$-measurement experiment, HUST-20 ISL test experiments, and $MICROSCOPE$ equivalence principle experiment.
 The conclusion is given in Sec.\ref{sec4}.
-The methods of calculating the DM parameter in the HUST-18 and HUST-20 experiments are given in the Appendix \ref{appe1} and Appendix \ref{appe2}, respectively.
+The Appendix \ref{appe3} presents some calculation details for ISL test.
+The methods of calculating the {coupling} parameter in the HUST-18 and HUST-20 experiments are given in Appendix \ref{appe1} and Appendix \ref{appe2}, respectively.